How Much Pet Insurance Do I Need?

 Identify the coverage items you actually need

-• Illness Coverage: recommended for most pets
+• Illness coverage: Worth adding for most pets

-• Chronic Care/Arthritis: important for senior pets
+• Chronic care and arthritis: A priority for senior pets

 5. 5